 Joggling became a recognized sport in the early 1980’s when the first races were held at the International Jugglers Association’s annual festivals.
 The previous mile world record of 4:43.8 was set in San Jose, CA by Kirk Swenson in July 1986.

 Will is a senior at the University of GA studying business and finance.
 He is a member of the UGA track team.
 He has been juggling since he was five years old and running track since he was ten years old.
-He ran his first joggling race in 1991 in St. Louis taking first place in the Junior’s 400 meters race with a time of 1:46.13.
-He was a member of a 4x400 meter joggling relay team last September at Davidson, NC.
-They also set a joggling world record with a time of 4:28.17.
+He ran his first joggling race in 1991 at the International Jugglers Association Festival in St. Louis taking first place in the Junior’s 400 meters race with a time of 1:46.13.
+He was a member of a 4x400 meter joggling relay team in September 2002 at the Hugofest in Davidson, NC with Albert Lucas and two other jogglers.

 The recent mile joggling race was organized by the International Sport Juggling Federation (I.S.J.F.) and run at Grady High School in Atlanta, GA.
 It was in conjunction with the Groundhog Day Jugglers Festival put on by the Atlanta Jugglers Association.
 Albert Lucas, founder of the I.S.J.F., helped set up the race for the mile record attempt.
 Bill Giduz from Davidson, NC was in charge of the race and the official starter.
 Official timers were Don Lewis of Montreal (Quebec, Canada), Ron Anglin of Barnesville, GA, and Dwayne Alvis of McDonough, GA.
 Basil Campbell gave Will his split times on the back side of the track.
 Wallace Howard, Carlos Nieves, Ray Stern, and Dan Howard videotaped the event for confirmation to the Guinness Book of World Records.